13thThief/personal-library/README.md

 4) You will add any security features to `server.js`
 5) You will create all of the functional tests in `tests/2_functional-tests.js`

+<code>Note: Only the logic and tests are added, the project structure is forked from the already provided repository</code>